 CalMHSA is an independent administrative and fiscal government agency focused on the efficient delivery of California mental health projects.
 On June 11, 2009, six California counties established CalMHSA as a Joint Powers Authority (JPA) to jointly develop, fund and implement mental/behavioral health projects and educational programs at the state, regional and local levels.
-California county members can act alone or in collaboration, to participate in the statewide Prevention and Early Intervention (PEI) projects, contract and/or negotiate with State or other providers for mental hospital beds, contract and/or negotiate with the State or federal government for administration of mental health services, operate program risk pools, technical assistance and capacity building program, workforce education training program, and other projects as deemed appropriate.
+California county members can act alone or in collaboration, to participate in the statewide Prevention and Early Intervention (PEI) projects, Innovative Technology projects, contract and/or negotiate with State or other providers for mental hospital beds, contract and/or negotiate with the State or federal government for administration of mental health services, operate program risk pools, technical assistance and capacity building program, workforce education training program, and other projects as deemed appropriate.

 CalMHSA is headed by a separate Board of Member Counties and an Executive Committee comprised of officers and Statewide Regional Representatives.
-It employs the administrative firm, specializing in JPA management, of George Hills Company, Inc. and separate legal counsel of Murphy Campbell Guthrie & Alliston.
+It employed the administrative firm, specializing in JPA management, of George Hills Company, Inc., which was terminated.
+Effective Nov 1, 2020, CalMHSA is independently operating and managing its entity, with its own staff and management, CalMHSA continues to maintain its legal counsel of Murphy Campbell Guthrie & Alliston.
 CalMHSA operates within the statutes governing Joint Powers Agreement entities and complies with the Brown Act open meeting requirements.

-As of June 30, 2019, 56 members (54 counties, one city and one JPA) work together to develop, fund programs that include, but not limited to, prevention and early intervention, State or other mental hospital beds and similar related services, State or federal government for administration of mental health services, programs or activities including but not limited to the Drug Medi-Cal Treatment Program, managed mental health care, delivery of specialty mental health services; operate program risk pools; provide any other similar or related fiscal or administrative services that would be of value to Members such as group purchasing, contract management, research and development, data management, maintenance of a research depository, training, technical assistance; capacity building; education and training; research, develop, and execute any appropriate policy request from the California State Association of Counties (CSAC) or its affiliates, on a statewide, regional or local level.
+As of June 30, 2020, 56 members (54 counties, one city and one JPA) work together to develop, fund programs that include, but not limited to, prevention and early intervention, State or other mental hospital beds and similar related services, State or federal government for administration of mental health services, programs or activities including but not limited to the Drug Medi-Cal Treatment Program, managed mental health care, delivery of specialty mental health services; operate program risk pools; provide any other similar or related fiscal or administrative services that would be of value to Members such as group purchasing, contract management, research and development, data management, maintenance of a research depository, training, technical assistance; capacity building; education and training; research, develop, and execute any appropriate policy request from the California State Association of Counties (CSAC) or its affiliates, on a statewide, regional or local level.